hubmapconsortium/documentation/docs/doc-sitemap-draft.md

         <li><a href="https://humanatlas.io/millitome">Millitome</a>: 3D-printed tool for organ sectioning.
 Read an overview of millitomes, see images of 3-D printed millitomes, and browse the latest millitome gallery.</li>
         <li><a href="https://humanatlas.io/api">APIs</a> for querying and interacting with the HRA.</li>
      </ul></details>
-- <a href="https://azimuth.hubmapconsortium.org/?_gl=1*w6lgc7*_ga*MjAwNDc0MTM0OC4xNzE0NzUzMTY4*_ga_N77K0HBGRV*MTcyMjQ4NDIwNi4zMzkuMC4xNzIyNDg0MjA2LjAuMC4w">Azimuth</a>: A web application that uses an annotated reference dataset to automate the processing, analysis, and interpretation of new single-cell sequencing experiments.
+- <a href="https://azimuth.hubmapconsortium.org/?_gl=1*w6lgc7*_ga*MjAwNDc0MTM0OC4xNzE0NzUzMTY4*_ga_N77K0HBGRV*MTcyMjQ4NDIwNi4zMzkuMC4xNzIyNDg0MjA2LjAuMC4w">Azimuth</a>: A web application that automates the processing, analysis, and interpretation of new single-cell sequencing experiments.
   - This page provides Query references, a general workflow, FAQ, and tips for Preprocessing, Mapping, and other topics.
 - <a href="http://fusion.hubmapconsortium.org/">FUSION</a>: Functional Unit State Identification and Navigation with WSI - An interactive interface to view spatial transcriptomics data integrated with histopathology, driven by AI.
 This site contains multiple tutorials and other helpful features.
+- <a href="https://snap.stanford.edu/stellar/">STELLAR</a>: A geometric deep learning method for cell type discovery and identification in single-cell datasets.
 - <a href="https://vitessce.io/">Vitessce</a>: Visual integration tool for exploration of spatial single cell experiments.
   - <a href="https://vitessce.io/docs/">Vitessce Documentation</a>
   - <a href="https://vitessce.io/docs/tutorials/">Vitessce Tutorials</a>
-- Intro/primer to using HuBMAP data analysis tools
-  - examples
+- <a href="http://hubmap.scs.cmu.edu/documentation/">HuBMAP pipelines</a> and related documentation.
+Includes pipelines for CODEX, SPRM, Single-cell ATAC-seq, and Single-cell RNA-seq
-- Reproducing HuBMAP workflows (Y3 effort)
+- <mark>Reproducing HuBMAP workflows (Y3 effort)</mark>- Note, still in development, more details to follow.
-  - Using APIs to get information about workflows
+- <mark>Using APIs to get information about workflows</mark>
 - <a href="https://portal.hubmapconsortium.org/workspaces">HuBMAP (Data Portal) Workspaces</a>: Explore public HuBMAP data and user-provided data using Python and R in a Jupyter Lab environment.
   - <a href="https://portal.hubmapconsortium.org/tutorials/workspaces">Workspaces Tutorials</a>: Learn how to interactively analyze HuBMAP datasets by uploading them in a JupyterLab environment.